 What is expected if I receive funding?

-• Three brief blog posts on the funded digital scholarship for the DLA website.
-These can be written in collaboration with student research assistants or staff when applicable and the DLA will provide editorial assistance and consultation.
-When possible and relevant, multimedia elements can be included with posts:
+Blog posts should be written at roughly the beginning, middle, and end stages of the project.
+Posts can be written in collaboration with student research assistants or staff when applicable and the DLA will provide editorial assistance and consultation.